phax/ph-commons/README.md

 ## News and noteworthy

+* v9.2.0 - planned
+    * Remove all methods deprecated for removal in 9.x
+    * Change `DOMReader.readXMLDOM` to not throw an Exception.
+Provide a suitable `ErrorHandler` instead.
 * v9.1.7 - work in progress
     * Added new class `IdentityByteArrayCodec`
     * Added new classes `MacInputStream` and `MacOutputStream`